 2. Horizon-based Planning

 Given the new tax structure, a longer investment horizon may be beneficial to optimize post-tax returns, especially considering the LTCG tax rate of 12.5% for holdings beyond one year.
 Investors may need to recalibrate their investment timelines to align with these changes.
-They should ensure that their investment strategies remain in line with their financial goals and the new taxation landscape.
+They should ensure that their investment strategies remain in line with their financial goals and the new ULIP taxation landscape.
 A ULIP calculator can be used to analyse and plan investments and timelines in advance.

 3. Diversification